-- Click the Print button on the Standard toolbar.
+- Click Print Studio on the Standard toolbar.
 The Print Studio appears. - (Optional) To open additional images for printing, click Add Images.
 Select a photo for addition then click Open.
 The images are added as a thumbnail to the gallery. - 3.
 From the right-hand templates list, select a template category, e.g. Single Images (Portrait).